-It is not necessary to perform a new calibration when using the Light Sensor, order code LS-BTA, $59 in the classroom.
+It is not necessary to perform a new calibration when using the Light Sensor (LS-BTA) in the classroom.
 You can simply connect the sensor to a Vernier data-collection interface and start your Vernier data-collection program.
 When the sensor is automatically identified by the program, the appropriate calibration is loaded.
 If you change the range switch on the sensor box, the calibration will be updated to the new setting.

 If you connect a Light Sensor to a non-Vernier interface, it is possible to read the voltage output of the sensor.
 For this sensor, voltage is always proportional to light intensity.

 If you do want to calibrate the Light Sensor, you can do so using a calibrated light meter.
 The process is similar to calibrating any other Vernier probe; you will preform a two-point calibration.

 1) From the Sensor Setup screen, choose “Calibrate”.